What is Racism?

 Racism wasn’t a disease of the mind that needed some prophetic remedy but a portrayal of the social decay in pre-Islamic Mecca.
 The Prophets conveyed these conditions through his message.
 However, more importantly, he also addressed this through the more complex work of winning disciples to a new political project to move beyond the old, ignorant social order.

 A worldwide revolution against injustice and racism has taken all over.
 People are calling for equality, justice, and anti-racism and traits.
 That’s what Islam has called for and was practiced more than 1400 years ago.
 All we need to do is to practice Islamic principles.

-Before Islam slavery and racism were present at their peak, and segregation between tribes in Mecca was the norm.
-It was typical to own slaves and mistreat them.
+Before Islam, slavery and racism were present at their peak, and segregation between tribes in Mecca was the norm.
+It was typical to enslave people and mistreat them.